 Verbit’s ASR machine works to provide captions and transcriptions for both live and recorded audio and video.
-It utilizes adaptive algorithms and three models which inform the ASR machine’s ability to perform precisely.
+It uses adaptive algorithms and three models that inform the ASR machine’s ability to perform precisely.

-- An acoustic model reduces background noise and echo to cancel out factors that reduce the audio quality and identifies speakers
+- An acoustic model reduces background noise and echoes to cancel out factors that reduce the audio quality.
+This model also identifies speakers.

 - A contextual events model incorporates current events, news, and relevant updates.
 By doing so, the technology incorporates new terms that enter the public dialogue.

-Consumers and professionals expect to reap the benefits and ease provided by devices that utilize automatic speech recognition.
-The days of jotting down notes by hand, figuring out which button turns the lights on and rushing home after forgetting to lock your home are gone.
-These tasks can all be completed with your voice and are then secured by technologies designed to differentiate one specific voice from others.
+Consumers and professionals now expect to reap the benefits that automatic speech recognition offers.
+The days of jotting down notes by hand, figuring out which button turns the lights on and rushing home after forgetting to lock the door are gone.
+You’ll be able to complete all of these tasks with your voice.
+Additionally, these features will be secure as the technology learns to differentiate between different voices.

 ASR software and ASR transcription services will only continue to disrupt the way we function in our classrooms, workplaces and homes.
-With more efficiencies and use cases, this technology will continue to evolve to best serve the individuals who have now come to rely on it.
+With more efficiencies and use cases, this technology will continue to evolve to best serve those who rely on it.

 Verbit’s mature ASR is supporting universities, businesses and other organizations worldwide.
 Reach out to us today to learn how our accessibility solutions are helping create more inclusive environments and new opportunities for people with disabilities.